dtsoden/Microsoft-PAL/README Edits .md

 ---

-## <a name="link" />Linking access accounts to your partner ID (Location, not Global, MPN-ID), AKA PAL Association
+## <a name="link" />Linking access accounts to your partner ID (AKA PAL Association)

 When you have access to either a Production Environment User Account, or Service Account, use the graphical web-based Azure portal to link to your Microsoft Partner Network ID (Location MPN ID).
 For Service Principal or User Account, or Service Account use, PowerShell, or the Azure CLI to provide the link your Microsoft Partner Network ID (Location MPN ID).
-Link the partner ID to each customer tenant.
+Link the partner ID to each customer resource.

 ### Use the Azure portal to link a User Account, or Service Account to your Microsoft Partner Network ID